hairanliang/GPT-Chess/README.md

 # GPT-Chess

 I built and trained a GPT model that can generate chess games in PGN notation from scratch in PyTorch.
-I attached it to an API using FastAPI and containerized it using Docker Compose.
+I attached it to an API using FastAPI and containerized it using Docker.